 This Quarterly Report on Form 10-Q contains forward-looking statements.
-All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including statements regarding our future results of operations and financial position, business strategy, development plans, planned preclinical studies and clinical trials, future results of clinical trials, expected research and development costs, regulatory strategy, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
-In some cases, investors can identify forward-looking statements by terms such as "may," "will," "should," "would," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
+All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including statements regarding our future results of operations and financial position, business strategy, development plans, ongoing and planned future preclinical studies and clinical trials, future results of ongoing and planned future clinical trials, expected research and development costs, regulatory strategy, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
+In some cases, investors can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
 Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- the ability of our preclinical studies and planned clinical trials to demonstrate safety and efficacy of our product candidates, and other positive results: - the timing, progress and results of preclinical studies and planned clinical trials for our current product candidates and other product candidates we may develop, including statements regarding the timing of initiation and completion of studies or trials and related preparatory work, the period during which the results of the studies or trials will become available, and our research and development programs; - the timing, scope and likelihood of regulatory filings and approvals, including timing of INDs and final FDA approval of our current product candidates and any other future product candidates; - the timing, scope or likelihood of foreign regulatory filings and approvals; - our ability to develop and advance our current product candidates and programs into, and successfully complete, clinical studies; - our manufacturing, commercialization, and marketing capabilities and strategy; - · our plans relating to commercializing our product candidates, if approved, including the geographic areas of focus and sales strategy; - the need to hire additional personnel and our ability to attract and retain such personnel; - the size of the market opportunity for our product candidates, including our estimates of the number of patients who suffer from the diseases we are targeting; - our expectations regarding the approval and use of our product candidates in combination with other drugs; - our competitive position and the success of competing therapies that are or may become available; - our estimates of the number of patients that we will enroll in our clinical trials;
+- the ability of our ongoing and planned future preclinical studies and ongoing and planned future clinical trials to demonstrate safety and efficacy of our product candidates, and other positive results; - the timing, progress and results of ongoing and planned future preclinical studies and clinical trials for our current product candidates and other product candidates we may develop, including statements regarding the timing of initiation and completion of preclinical studies or clinical trials and related preparatory work, the period during which the results of the preclinical studies or clinical trials will become available, and our research and development programs; - the timing, scope and likelihood of regulatory filings and approvals, including timing of INDs and final U.S. Food and Drug Administration (FDA) approval of our current product candidates and any other future product candidates; - the timing, scope or likelihood of foreign regulatory filings and approvals; - our ability to develop and advance our current product candidates and programs into, and successfully complete, clinical trials; - our manufacturing, commercialization, and marketing capabilities and strategy; - our plans relating to commercializing our product candidates, if approved, including the geographic areas of focus and sales strategy; - the need to hire additional personnel and our ability to attract and retain such personnel; - · the size of the market opportunity for our product candidates, including our estimates of the number of patients who suffer from the diseases we are targeting; - our expectations regarding the approval and use of our product candidates in combination with other drugs; - our competitive position and the success of competing therapies that are or may become available; - our estimates of the number of patients that we will enroll in our clinical trials;